Looming Musk-Twitter legal battle hammers company shares - NewsBreak

 Looming Musk-Twitter legal battle hammers company shares

-NEW YORK — (AP) — Shares of Twitter slid more than 6% in the first day of trading after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.
+NEW YORK — (AP) — Shares of Twitter slumped almost 10% in the first day of trading after billionaire Elon Musk said that he was abandoning his $44 billion bid for the company and the social media platform vowed to challenge Musk in court to uphold the agreement.

 Twitter is now preparing to sue Musk in Delaware where the company is incorporated.
 While the outcome is uncertain, both sides are preparing for long court battle.